wavebreaker-lucas/esg_gp_be/README-DATA.md

 ## Data Validation

-All submissions are validated against their schema at submission time, ensuring data integrity and consistency.
+All submissions are validated against their associated schema at submission time, ensuring data integrity and consistency.

 ### Validation Process

-1. When a submission is created or updated, the system checks for a valid JSON schema by looking up the metric's associated `schema_registry` entry.
+1. When a submission is created or updated, the system identifies the associated `ESGMetric`.
+2. It retrieves the `MetricSchemaRegistry` entry linked via the `ESGMetric.schema_registry` field.

-2. If a schema is found in the registry, the submission's `data` field is validated against it using the jsonschema library:
+3. If a schema is found in the registry, the submission's `data` field is validated against it using the `jsonschema` library.
+This includes checks for:
-   - Type validation (numbers, strings, objects)
+   - Data types (numbers, strings, objects, arrays)
-   - Required field validation
+   - Required fields
-   - Enum validation (values must be from a predefined set)
+   - Enum values (values must be from a predefined set)
-   - Range validation (min/max values)
+   - Numeric ranges (min/max values)
-   - Pattern validation (regex matching)
+   - String patterns (regex matching)
+   - Array constraints (min/max items)

-3. If validation fails, the API returns detailed error messages indicating which parts of the submission failed validation.
+4. If validation fails, the API returns detailed error messages indicating which parts of the submission failed validation and why.

 ## Example JSON Schemas and Data